somedatapacket/docs.humio.com/content/parsers/timestamps.md

 In Humio the time at which an event occurred is stored in the field `@timestamp`.
-Everything (be it logs or metrics) must have a `@timestamp` and if one is not assigned by the parser, Humio will automatically assign the current system time to `@timestamp`.
+Everything (be it logs or metrics) must have a `@timestamp` and if one is not assigned by the parser Humio will automatically assign the current system time to `@timestamp`.

 ## Parsing Timestamps

-The most important job a parser has to do is to assign the events' timestamps.
+The most important job a parser has to do is to assign timestamps to events.
-The `@timestamp` field must be formatted as Millisecond Unix Time, e.g. `1542400149000` for the `11/16/2018 @ 8:29pm (UTC)`.
+The `@timestamp` field must be formatted as Unix Time in milliseconds, e.g. `1542400149000` for `11/16/2018 @ 8:29pm (UTC)`.

-The problem is that most incoming data will contain the timestamp in some other (more human-readable) format, e.g. ISO 8601.
+The problem is that most incoming data will contain the timestamp in some other more human-readable format, e.g. ISO 8601.

 That is why most parsers will take a formatted timestamp from the input event and convert it to Unix Time using the {{< function "parseTimestamp" >}} function.